SRON-Earth/Balsa/Documentation/Manual.md

 ### Using The Command-line Tools

-In addition to the C++ library, Balsa provides stand-alone command-line tools for training and classification.
+The Balsa package provides stand-alone command-line tools for training and classification.
+We recommend to explore these tools before integrating Balsa directly into a C++ application.

 #### Input File Format